top of page

 What is Woolsey Jam?

-Woolsey Jam is a big kick-off concert in which every a cappella group in Yale’s Singing Group Council sings two songs.
-It’ll take place in Woolsey Hall on Saturday, September 3rd at 8pm.
+Woolsey Jam is a big kick-off concert in which every a cappella group in Yale’s Singing Group Council sings one song.
+It’ll take place in Woolsey Hall on Saturday, August 31st.

 4

-Dwight Sign-Up Jam starts out a lot like Woolsey – every group sings two songs, except it will be at Dwight Hall, on Monday, September 5th at 8pm.
-This time, every group will have a table set up with sign-up sheets and audition folders, and once all of the groups have finished performing, you can go around to each group that you’d like to rush and sign up for an audition slot.
-After you sign up, each group will give you a folder with all of the information you need, including a reminder card for when and where your audition will be.
+At Marsh Jam, which will take place on Monday, September 2nd, every group will sing two songs in Marsh Lecture Hall.
+Each group will have a table set up with sign-up sheets and audition folders, and once all of the groups have finished performing, you can go around to each group that you’d like to rush and sign up for an audition slot.
+After you sign up, each group will give you a folder with all of the information you need, including a reminder card of when and where your audition will be.

 5